doali/devops/docker/doc/docker-kubernetes.md

 On peut dès lors utiliser notre nouvelle image `debian-vim`

 - `docker run -it debian-vim`

+- `-i` : Keep STDIN open even if not attached.
+The default is false.
+- `-t` : Allocate a pseudo-TTY.
+The default is false.

 ```bash
 blackpc@blackpc-pc:~/git-github/devops/docker/doc$ docker run -it debian-vim